dvgis/threebox-es6/docs/Threebox.md

 	}
 });
 ```

-*[jscastro]* After the callback is initiated, the object returned will have the following events already available to listen taht enable the UI to behave and react to those.
+After the callback is initiated, the object returned will have the following events already available to listen that enable the UI to behave and react to those.
 You can add these lines below:

 ```js
 	tb.loadObj(options, function (model) {